-The Easton Center is accepting donations of iPods, MP3 players, iTunes gift cards, headphones, iPod/MP3 accessories, and monetary donations as part of a new program to help institutionalized patients with severe dementia.
-Donated items will be distributed to certified elder care facilities in Los Angeles County who are serving people in the advanced stages of Alzheimer's disease.
+The Easton Center is accepting donations of iPods, iTunes gift cards, headphones, iPod charger cords, and monetary donations as part of a new program to help institutionalized patients with severe dementia.
+Donated items will be distributed to Music & Memory℠ Certified Care Facilities in Los Angeles County who are serving people in the advanced stages of Alzheimer's disease.
 Click to download the TAP Program brochure.

 The progressive nature of Alzheimer's disease (AD) invariably results in cognitive deterioration that ultimately results in patient's complete dependence on others for care.
 For many patients, this leads to placement in nursing home facilities where limited individual attention is possible.

 Patients with severe Alzheimer's disease may respond to music, eliciting memories and socialization.
-Utilizing iPods and other MP3 players permits an individualized approach to music therapy for severely demented patients through creation of playlists of music popular during their youth.
+Utilizing digital music systems permits an individualized approach to music therapy for severely demented patients through creation of playlists of music popular during their youth.

 Donate your lightly used, or new iPod